aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 For instance it adds the symlink `/usr/local/bin/php` symlink that points to the `/usr/local/Cellar/php/7.3.5/bin/php` binary.

-So to be able to run the php commands globally we then need to add `/usr/local/bin` and `/usr/local/sbin` in our PATH environment variable.
+So to be able to run the PHP commands globally we then need to add `/usr/local/bin` and `/usr/local/sbin` in our PATH environment variable.

-For example, to be able to access the php cli and php-fpm server binaries, my PATH variable starts with:
+For example, to be able to access the PHP cli and php-fpm server binaries, my PATH variable starts with:

 `export PATH=/usr/local/bin:/usr/bin:/bin:/usr/local/sbin:/usr/sbin:/sbin`

 ## Symlinks to the installation directory

-As mentioned before, when installing the latest version of php using the `brew install php` command the brew installation will create symlinks that reference the php binaries under the base `/usr/local/Cellar/php/7.3.5/` installation directory.
+As mentioned before, when installing the latest version of PHP using the `brew install php` command the brew installation will create symlinks that reference the PHP binaries under the base `/usr/local/Cellar/php/7.3.5/` installation directory.

 Here is a full list of the symlinks: